MooersLab/configorg/README.md

 I changed my setup in January 2022.
 I switched to using the *chemacs.el* package to swap emacs configurations on the fly.
 I set up aliases to commands to use alternate configurations.
-For example, I enter the alias *e29r* to fire up emacs29 with the rational-emacs configuration by Dave Wilson.
+For example, I enter the alias *e29r* to fire up Emacs 29 with the rational-emacs configuration by Dave Wilson.
-The *e29b* alias is used to fire up emacs29 with the brave-emacs configuration from the GitHub site of the Emacs configuration for recommended by [[https://github.com/flyingmachine/emacs-for-clojure/][Daniel Higginbotham]], the author of [[https://www.braveclojure.com/][*Clojure for the Brave and True*]].
+The `e29b` alias is used to fire up Emacs 29 with the brave-emacs configuration from the GitHub site of the Emacs configuration for recommended by [[https://github.com/flyingmachine/emacs-for-clojure/][Daniel Higginbotham]], the author of [[https://www.braveclojure.com/][*Clojure for the Brave and True*]].
-The *e29m* alias is used to fire up emacs29 with the mar30-emacs configuraton, which is a rebuild of my default configuration using the files pulled from GitHub.
+The `e29m` alias is used to fire up Emacs29 with the `mar30-emacs` configuraton, which is a rebuild of my default configuration using the files pulled from GitHub.
-The mar30-emacs configuration is starting without errors and is working better than before.
+The `mar30-emacs` configuration is starting without errors and is working better than before.
 Some of the prior package configurations have been commented out.
 I will fix them when time permits.